techypoint/techypoint.github.io/_posts/docker/2020-09-13-image-layers.md

 **Case 2-** When higher layer or container wants to modify the file in lower layer.
 The file first gets copied to that layer and then modified.
 This concept is known as **copy-on-write**.

-The contents of the images layer and container layer is managed by **storage drivers**.
+The content of the image layer and container layer is managed by **storage drivers**.
 Each storage driver manages differently.
 Storage drivers supported by docker are-
 1. overlay2 or overlay
 2. aufs